 The first key to any great translation software tool?
 Vendor agnosticism.
 In other words, your platform shouldn’t restrict the number or type of vendors you can work with in order to deliver the best content for your brand.

 To make sure you get the quality and efficiency your investment deserves, look for solutions that support both cloud-based translation tools such as translation memory, style guides, and glossary; and the freedom to work with both professional language service providers or freelancer translators at your discretion.

-A software supplier who limits your access or provides only a list of “approved” partners may not be confident in its codes, and if you decide to go elsewhere you’ll discover why.
+A translation management system supplier who limits your access or provides only a list of “approved” partners may not be confident in its codes, and if you decide to go elsewhere you’ll discover why.

 2. Own Your Translation Memories

-One question to consider when evaluating translation management software is what happens to your content after it’s been translated?
+One question to consider when evaluating a translation management system is what happens to your content after it’s been translated?